amok/SlimCSRFProtection/README.md

 **Middleware only for Slim v1 and v2**

-It times of v1 and v2 there was official middleware
+In times of v1 and v2 there was official middleware

 But it didn't really protect your app - algo was wrong